Medically Reviewed by Renee A. Alli, MD, FAAP on May 02, 2021

-- Layer in veggies like peppers, tomatoes, and corn kernels.
+Layer in veggies like peppers, tomatoes, corn, and shredded lettuce.

-Top with 1/4 cup or less of reduced-fat shredded cheese or a few slices of avocado
+Top with 1/4 cup or less of low-fat shredded cheese or a few slices of avocado.

 A few tweaks to your recipe can make this hearty Italian dish even healthier: